containerd/project/SECURITY.md

 ## Joining the security announce mailing list

-Any organization or individual who directly uses containerd in production or in a security critical application is eligible to join the security announce mailing list.
+Any organization or individual who directly uses containerd and non-core packages in production or in a security critical application is eligible to join the security announce mailing list.
 Indirect users who use containerd through a vendor are not expected to join, but should request their vendor join.
 To join the mailing list, the individual or organization must be sponsored by either a containerd maintainer or security advisor as well as have a record of properly handling non-public security information.
 If a sponsor cannot be found, sponsorship may be requested at `security@containerd.io`.
 Sponsorship should not be requested via public channels since membership of the security announce list is not public.